-1. Case Studies: Should we clone mammoths?
+1. Review the laboratory exercises prior to coming to lab.
+Answer prelab questions prior to arrival in class.
+2. Answer review questions posed in lab manual based upon the experiments conducted in lab.
+3. Case Studies: Should we clone mammoths?
 Evaluate what the potential barriers are to cloning mammoths.
 Discuss the potential effects on the ecosystem of the reintroduction of mammoths into the ecosystem.
 Use this information to debate issues surrounding the reintroduction of mammoths or other extinct animals back into the ecosystem.